crythias/tinytimetracker/README.md

 "deploy" and the Java webstart items have been removed and don't work anyway.

-As of this writing, the app compiles but doesn't stay running.
+As of this writing, the app does not compile.
+There was a hiccup because legacy cruft already worked.